Blog Details

 How to set up Pom-Pom Sorting Game

-3. Begin with a simple sorting challenge—perhaps sorting by color into different compartments of a muffin tin.
+2. Begin with a simple sorting challenge (e.g., sort by color into muffin tin compartments).

 Sticker Art Collage